JustinBack/lago-php-client/docs/Api/PlansApi.md

 findPlan($code): \LagoClient\Model\Plan
 ```

-Find plan by code
+Retrieve a plan

-Return a single plan
+This endpoint retrieves a specific plan.

 ### Example